NaokiTano22/NaokiTanoHP/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a master's student of mechanical engineering at Tokyo Institute of Technology.
-My academic pursuits primarily revolve around translational research, with a strong focus on tactile sensing and elastography.
-Presently, my efforts are dedicated to developing a tumor detection scope for employment in minimally invasive surgical procedures.
-Upon completing my Master's degree, I will join Tabaru Lab. as a member of their PhD program, where I will delve into the realm of liver elastography.
+A Ph.D. candidate of mechanical engineering at Tokyo Institute of Technology.
+My academic pursuits primarily revolve around translational research, with a strong focus on ultrasonic elastography.
+Presently, my efforts are dedicated to shear wave liver elastography.
 {style="text-align: justify;"}